-Herrick, a Adams, was the representative for Maine's 3rd congressional district from 1825 to 1827.
+Herrick was the representative for Maine’s 3rd congressional district and was an Adams.
+He served from 1825 to 1827.

 From Dec 1821 to Mar 1827, Herrick missed 84 of 300 roll call votes, which is 28.0%.
 This is much worse than the median of 16.1% among the lifetime records of representatives serving in Mar 1827.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: